-In accordance with national mandates by the Commission on Accreditation of Athletic Training Education, the Grand Valley State University Athletic Training Program is currently in process to transition the Athletic Training degree from a Bachelors to a Masters level.
+In accordance with national mandates by the Commission on Accreditation of Athletic Training Education, the Grand Valley State University Athletic Training Program is currently transitioning the Athletic Training degree from a Bachelors to a Masters level.
+On April 27th, 2018, the GVSU Board of Trustees gave final approval for the Athletic Training, Masters of Athletic Training (MAT) program.
+The program is currently seeking a change in level of degree through the Commission on Accreditation of Athletic Training Education.

-If you would like additional information about where we are at in this process please feel free to contact the Movement Science Department at 616-331-3044.
+If you have additional questions about where we are at in this process please feel free to contact the Movement Science Department at 616-331-3044.

 Dr. Brian Hatzel #GVLakerEffect